 80 megatransfers per second (megatransfers/s) resulting in approximately double the synchronous data transfer rates of Ultra2 SCSI.
-The LSI53C1000R performs 16-bit, Ultra160 SCSI synchronous data transfers as fast as 160 Mbytes/s.
+The LSI53C1010R performs 16-bit, Ultra160 SCSI synchronous data transfers as fast as 160 Mbytes/s on each channel providing a total bandwidth of 320 Mbytes/s.
 This advantage is most noticeable in heavily loaded systems, or large block size applications such as video on-demand and image processing.